ONS-Innovation/keh-tech-audit-tool-api/README.md

     "stage":"Development"
   }
 ```
-Create's a project.
-If the languages, database, frameworks, cicd, infrastructure or source control, is not in the array_data.json bucket then it is added.
+Creates a project.
+If the languages, database, frameworks, cicd, infrastructure or source control is not in the `array_data.json` bucket, then it is added.

 ### Get autocomplete from string [REMOVED]